Onstarva/configure-ad/README.md

 - Step 2
   Create a Domain Controller (DC) and Client
 - Step 3
-- Install Active Directory on DC and join the Client to the domain
+- Install Active Directory on DC and Create an Admin user
 - Step 4
-  Create an example of multiple users able to login into the DC with powershell script
+  Join Client VM to DC VM
+- Step 5
+  Setting up for all users to connect to Client VM

 <h2>Deployment and Configuration Steps</h2>